 Thursday, June 1, 2023

-This book was originally published in 1997 as a paperback from the Edwin Mellon Press.
-In 1998, it earned an award from the US Peace Corps as the best book of poems written that year by a returned volunteer.
+Published in 1997, this out-of-print paperback from Edwin Mellon Press, as seen aboveearned an award in 1998 from the US Peace Corps as the best book of poems written that year by a returned volunteer. https://peacecorpsworldwide.org/books/awards/poetry/

-I have chosen to share it because Richard Wilbur, who I'd sent the collection to on the recommondation of Leo Connellan, wrote back to me -- a lovely hand-written missive -- saying how much he liked the book, and this particular poem was his favorite of the bunch.
+Lastly, this poem from the collection, Reticence In Millbury, is one I've chosen because Richard Wilbur, who I sent the collection to on the recommondation of Leo Connellan, wrote back to me -- a lovely hand-written missive -- saying how much he liked the book, and this particular poem was his favorite of the bunch.

 That one letter from him, such an elegant giant of a poet at the time, provided inspiration and encouragement that kept me going for many years.
-Mr. Wilbur was not only an exceptional poet, but a man of erudition, breeding and generosity.
-A perfectionist.
-Long before he wrote to me, I was fortunate enough to hear him give a public reading in Vermont.
-I'll never forget how alive he was, how he radiated light and good humor.
+Mr. Wilbur was not only an exceptional poet, but a man of erudition, kindness and generosity.

-As a teacher, I remembered him often when I was tired, and students were asking for more of my time, more support or perhaps a letter of reference.
-I remembered him and did my best to serve those students as he, with one small gesture, had served me.
+As a teacher, I remembered him often when tired, and students were asking for more of my time, demanding more support, yet another letter of reference.
+I wasn't stingy.
+I did my best to serve those students as he, with one small gesture, had served me.

 RETICENCE IN MILLBURY